 • Protect this valuable economic driver that creates jobs in local communities

 Interested in protecting your farmland or learning more about our farm protection program?
-Email Farmland Program Manager Laura Rigan at lrigan@www.gtrlc.org or call her at (231) 929-7911.
+Email Farmland Program Manager Will Manty at wmanty@www.gtrlc.org or call him at (231) 929-7911.
 More information about conservation easements and other land protection tools can also be found on our landowner information page.